motion/orbit/notes/next-nate.md

-Apps:

-- Forms
-  - <FilePicker /> (=> Table easy integration)
-  - <Toggle /> on/off button
-  - Need Calendar, Number, Slider, Range
-  - Need to build out some demo forms like in retool
-  - need easy way to make them "uncontrolled"/editable
-  - forms need validation as well + error messaging
-- Improve Share
-  - "Persist" share button to clone it to a new one for multiple clipboards
-- Editable titles that persist
+Good enough demo to Ken Wheeler / et al:

 - Editable grid that persists (with add/remove)
 - Drag/drop for tables/lists
   - Draggable
   - Droppable
-- Banner
-  - alt="warn" etc states
-- Demo apps
-  - `<QueryApp app={app} />` that we can let users use in apps to generically grab stuff from various apps
-  - using <Grid />, and <QueryApp />, put together a demo that shows a nice way to take slack messages, query them, then select a vew, see those in a different grid item as a stack, edit a few of them, then send them over to Gmail in a third grid item that has some configuration options for where to send them in gmail
 - A full grid app that with:
   - Customer service + Postgres
 - A full grid app that with:
   - JSONPlaceholder + Albums, etc
 - A full multi-pane app with:
   - FBFlipper type inspector that hooks into system calls
-- Bonus demo apps:
-  - People app (shows custom content type app)
+- `<QueryApp app={app} />` that we can let users use in apps to generically explore any apps interface
+- Slack/Gmail demo app: <Grid />, and <QueryApp />, put together a demo that shows a nice way - to take slack messages, query them, then select a vew, see those in a different grid item as a stack, edit a few of them, then send them over to Gmail in a third grid item that has some configuration options for where to send them in gmail

+Better demo:

+- Improve Share
+  - "Persist" share button to clone it to a new one for multiple clipboards
 - automatically show multiple Main views with multi-select
 - Lists app (shows CRUD app with persisted data)
+  - accepts dropped in users/search
   - make history/drilling work
+- Forms
+  - need easy way to make them "uncontrolled"/editable
+  - <Toggle /> on/off button
+  - Need Calendar, Number, Slider, Range
+- Search app (shows Search API features)
+  - Simplify and improve content views
+  - Remove the grouping and use virtual lists
+  - Fix cosal search

+Get it in hands:

+- Spaces
+  - Needs to be simplified and then made to work
+  - Enforce a "slug" so we can store it on disk somewhere
+- Create App
+  - Simple just one color pick
+  - Templates option for new app
+    - Blank, Master/Detail list/detail, Grid, Vertical Split

+Beta:

+- Forms
+  - <FilePicker /> (=> Table easy integration)
+  - Need to build out some demo forms like in retool
+  - forms need validation as well + error messaging
+- Editable titles that persist
+- Banner
+  - alt="warn" etc states
+- Bonus demo apps:
+  - People app (shows custom content type app)
   - Search app (shows Search API features)
     - Simplify and improve content views
     - Remove the grouping and use virtual lists